Rubus elegantulus: Description

+Taxonomy

 The genetics of Rubus is extremely complex, so that it is difficult to decide on which groups should be recognized as species.
 There are many rare species with limited ranges such as this.
 Further study is suggested to clarify the taxonomy.
 Some studies have suggested that R. elegantulus may have originated as a hybrid between R. allegheniensis and R. pensilvanicus.

+Distribution and habitat

+The species grows in the northeastern and north-central United States (from Maine to West Virginia, plus Wisconsin and Minnesota) and eastern Canada (Québec, Newfoundland, and all three Maritime Provinces).